Matei-Dragusin/company-taxonomy/README.md

    pip install -r requirements.txt
    ```

-3. Place your input files in the `data/raw` directory:
+3. The required input files are already included in the repository under the `data/raw` directory:
    - `companies.csv`: List of companies to classify
    - `insurance_taxonomy.csv`: Insurance taxonomy labels